 The secret to how to build a brand is forging strong emotional connections with your customers.
 This theory is at the heart of brand expert Kerri Konik’s work with luxury, professional services and experience brands through her innovative agency, Inspire Fire.

-Konik started her career as a brand designer and strategist with top global agencies after graduating from Parsons School of Design.
+Konik started her careers as a brand designer and strategist with top global agencies after graduating from Parsons School of Design.
 After cutting her teeth working with iconic brands from CPG to luxury retailers, she brought her expertise to small-to-midsize companies developing unforgettable brands.

 “We spend a lot of time in helping grow companies by looking at the emotional connection in the customer experience, in the marketing and in the sales closing process, as well as the delivery, the fulfillment of their services or the experience with their brand.
 From there, we focus on customer retention and how to expand and grow the size of that relationship,” says Konik.

 How to Build a Brand through Customer Connection

 To build a brand, you must begin with clearly understanding who you are as a company and what impact you want to have on customers and the world.
 “It’s the heart of the brand and the relationship between the brand and the customer.
 What problem do they solve for their clients?
 Who are their clients, and what are the emotional motivators of those customers?
 It’s also important to understand the ‘why’ for the owner and the management team, and to look at the emotional solution they truly provide.”

 Through a proprietary process, Konik’s team works all levels from discovery to messaging and, finally, experience design.

 Start by understanding what kind of connections customers want from you.
 “What does the brand stand for?
 How do you communicate it in a way that your audience understands it, feels it and wants to be part of it?
 Focus on customer connection.
 Why do people love your brand and really want to be part of that community as a brand member?”